spwhitton/git-remote-gcrypt/README.rst

 collaboration using typical untrusted file hosts or services.
 PLEASE help us evaluate how well we meet this design goal!

-..
-NOTE:: This is a development version -- Repository format MAY CHANGE.

 Quickstart
 ..........